Argan oil - Sourcing Morocco's liquid gold

-Argan oil has been used for culinary, cosmetic and medicinal purposes by the Berber people for centuries, yet over the last decade, the oil has become big business in the international beauty industry.
+Argan oil has been used for culinary, cosmetic and medicinal purposes by the Berber people for centuries, yet in recent years, the oil has become big business in the international beauty industry.
 This boom has provided a large source of income for local communities who are keen to source the oil sustainably.
 Protection of the argan trees and the eco-system they support is of paramount importance.

 The kernels are then transported to the city of Agadir, where they’re squeezed together to extract the rich, amber liquid.
 It takes an estimated 2.3kg of argan kernel to produce a litre of the oil.
 To ensure that none of the fruit is wasted, argan cake (a byproduct of the process) is sold locally for cosmetic purposes, while the nutritious pulp is fed to village animals and the shells are burned for firewood.

-There are currently around 22 village co-operatives sending their processed kernels to Agadir.
+The numerous village co-operatives send their processed kernels to Agadir.
 The argan oil operation is directed from here, with an elected president and union which arranges quality checks and exports, whilst managing demand.

 Whenever an order is placed, it is designated to one of the village groups which produce it in full.
 This ensures that each delivery batch can be traced back to the workers who prepared it, and makes it easier to maintain high standards of freshness.
 As well as certifying that the oil produced is high quality, traceable and fresh, the union arranges ongoing training and assessments for each co-operative to help them all reach ECOCERT organic and Fair Trade status.
 This will secure their rank as artisan producers, ensuring they receive a fair price for their oil from all buyers.

 Looking to the future